esp-rs/esp-idf-template/cargo/docs/README.md

 > the project needs to be published in a GitHub repository and the user needs
 > to be part of the Codespaces beta or have the project under an organization.

+If using VS Code or GitHub Codespaces, you can pull the image instead of building it from the Dockerfile by selecting the `image` property instead of `build` in `.devcontainer/devcontainer.json`.

 When using Dev Containers, some tooling to facilitate building, flashing and simulating in Wokwi is also added.
 ### Build